alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 # Open GitLab configuration
 nano /etc/gitlab/gitlab.rb
 ```
-The last command allow you to edit GitLab configuration:
+The last command allows you to edit GitLab configuration:
 * Modify the value of `external_url` by adding a 's' to "http://" into "https://" (e.g.
   "https://gitlab.my-sample-domain.xyz");
 * Scroll to "Let's Encrypt integration" and insert the following lines: